Boyle-Lab/SEMpl/README.md

 	ALWAYS INITIALIZE VARIABLES
 		can be quite difficult to debug uninitialized variables Use compiler flags as provided in Makefile
+	Will use struct as opposed to class for simplicity Will use public data members for simplicity of struct

 #Notes

+11-16-2016
+In process of finding a C++/C interface for BigWig files/software, as opposed to attempting to rewrite perl module, Below notes are now irrelevant

+Old below,
 functions used within Bio:DB::BigWig
 	example perl lines within accum*.pl
 		my $wig = new(-bigwig=>$hfile);